Users who work with Apple's Notes and Reminders apps will certainly be pleased, as iOS 15 and iPadOS 15 include some useful new features.

 support for natural language

 With iOS 15, you can use more natural language to create reminders faster.
-So, for example, "Go to the gym every other day" will create a reminder for every other day.
-But you can also say phrases like "Go shopping every Thursday at 6 p.m."
+For example, "Go to the gym every other day" creates a reminder for every other day.
+You can also say phrases like "Go shopping every Thursday at 6:00 PM."
 Both your iPhone and iPad will interpret it correctly and save it accordingly.

 Delete completed reminders

 In iOS 15, it's easier to delete completed reminders.
-For example, in lists that contain a lot of reminders, you can tap the new "Delete" label.
-Depending on how old the reminder is, you'll see options to delete all completed reminders, completed reminders older than a year, completed reminders older than six months, and completed reminders older than a month.
+For example, in lists that contain many reminders, you can tap the new "Delete" label.
+Depending on how old the reminder is, you'll see options to delete all completed reminders, completed reminders older than one year, completed reminders older than six months, and completed reminders older than one month.
 If your completed reminders aren't visible, you can tap the three-dot icon and then select "Show Completed."
 From there, you'll have the "Delete" option available to remove completed reminders.
-The previous "swipe to delete" feature will still be there.
+The previous "swipe to delete" function remains.

 Announce reminders with Siri